Lorenzo Borgogni: Arrest

 On 24 March 2014 Italian police arrested Borgogni and Stefano Carlini, a former director of Finmeccanica's electronics unit, Selex Service Management, on charges of criminal association and corruption in relation to the development of the Sistri system.
-Both men were accused of “paying bribes and siphoning money off to foreign bank accounts.”
+Both men were accused of "paying bribes and siphoning money off to foreign bank accounts."
 The arrest had nothing to do with the helicopter scandal.
 Two entrepreneurs were also arrested at the same time in connection with the probe.
 Borgogni was placed under house arrest.
 Rome businessmen Vincenzo Angeloni and Luigi Malavisi had already been arrested for playing a part in the bribery, while Guarguaglini remained under investigation.
-According to The Local, “Borgogni and the others were believed to have created a system of false invoicing between Selex and other companies, and in order to cover this up they had created false businesses in Delaware and deposited money in Switzerland.”
-In addition to arresting Borgogni and his alleged accomplices, police “seized 28 bank accounts and two safe-deposit boxes.”
-According to Defense News, Italian magistrates suspected that money in large slush funds related to the Sistri matter had ended up “in the coffers of Italian political parties.”
+According to The Local, "Borgogni and the others were believed to have created a system of false invoicing between Selex and other companies, and in order to cover this up they had created false businesses in Delaware and deposited money in Switzerland."
+In addition to arresting Borgogni and his alleged accomplices, police "seized 28 bank accounts and two safe-deposit boxes."
+According to Defense News, Italian magistrates suspected that money in large slush funds related to the Sistri matter had ended up "in the coffers of Italian political parties."

-Finmeccanica said it had sued “certain suppliers” for damages in relation to the Sistri case.
-It was reported in late March 2014 that Borgogni was “due to be questioned by investigators on April 1.”
+Finmeccanica said it had sued "certain suppliers" for damages in relation to the Sistri case.
+It was reported in late March 2014 that Borgogni was "due to be questioned by investigators on April 1."

 Other controversies

-As of November 2011, Borgogni was “under investigation over possible illicit payments as part of a criminal inquiry in Rome into contracts for Enav SpA, Italy's air-traffic control agency.”
-Borgogni said in a statement about the investigation that he had “always acted with respect for the law and in the best interest” of Finmeccanica.
+As of November 2011, Borgogni was "under investigation over possible illicit payments as part of a criminal inquiry in Rome into contracts for Enav SpA, Italy's air-traffic control agency."
+Borgogni said in a statement about the investigation that he had "always acted with respect for the law and in the best interest" of Finmeccanica.
 In the Enav case, a prosecutor asked for Borgogni's imprisonment in connection with charges of illegal payments to political parties, but a juge decided that such a measure was not yet necessary. head of external relations of Finmeccanica are mentioned as suspects for illegal financing of political parties.

-Borgogni's Accademia dei Risorti and a firm called Poyel Produzioni produced a 2013 film called “Giallo Toscano” (Yellow Tuscan”) with the collaboration of the municipality of Milan and the Milanese company On Air, and with the support of the region of Tuscany and of the Tuscan Film Commission.
+Borgogni's Accademia dei Risorti and a firm called Poyel Produzioni produced a 2013 film called "Giallo Toscano" (Yellow Tuscan") with the collaboration of the municipality of Milan and the Milanese company On Air, and with the support of the region of Tuscany and of the Tuscan Film Commission.
 An Italian film periodical described the movie as Borgogni's attempt to lend a helping hand to his native region in a time of crisis.
 A minor controversy developed in January 2014, however, over the fact that the Tuscan government and film commission had given tens of thousands of euros to support Borgogni's production despite the fact that he was under investigation for criminal activities.
-Also a source of controversy was the fact that a partner of Borgogni in the production of the film was Paolo Oliverio, who had been arrested in November 2013 on charges of kidnapping.
+Also a source of controversy was that a partner of Borgogni in the production of the film was Paolo Oliverio, who had been arrested in November 2013 on charges of kidnapping.